What Does Postpartum Recovery Actually Look Like?

 This is all part of normal postpartum recovery.

-If you want to understand how healing progresses, you can explore the postpartum recovery timeline.
+If you want to understand how healing unfolds, you can explore the postpartum recovery timeline.

 - rest